Skip to main content

 Groups and permissions

-You can grant a role to an individual, to a group of people, or to the public (public access is always read-only).
-Datasets can also mark sensitive restricted fields that require an extra grant to view.
-See Sharing & permissions.
+Access is controlled per object — project, collection, asset, or dataset — using three roles: You can grant a role to an individual, to a group of people, or to the public.
+Public access is always read-only: any signed-in user who has the link can view, but no one without an account can.
+Datasets can also mark sensitive restricted fields that are hidden from people who lack an extra grant to view them.

 Attribution